skilesare/immortality/a_definitions_of_toward.md

 # A definitions of 'toward'

 There is nothing tricky in the way I am using 'toward' in my title of this book.
 I believe there is an economics that can propel us toward a much, much longer life span for our minds.
-This economics is not a magic bullet that can outstrip the laws of physics and the path from here to imortality being acheied may be a very, very long path.
+This economics is not a magic bullet that can outstrip the laws of physics and the path from here to imortality being acheieved maachievedy be a very, very long path.
 Also do not underestimate's mankind's ability to aim poorly.

 ####On the shape of the change in life expectancy